 The Affordable Housing Investment Fund (AHIF) is the County’s main financing program for affordable housing development.
-Since its creation in 1988, AHIF has helped to create the majority of Arlington’s more than 6,500 affordable rental units that benefit low-income households.
+Since its creation in 1988, AHIF has helped to create the majority of Arlington’s more than 7,000 approved affordable rental units that benefit low- and moderate-income households.
 In conjunction with the Affordable Housing Ordinance, this revolving loan fund provides incentives for developers through low-interest loans for new construction, acquisition and rehabilitation of affordable housing.
 Since 2000, the County has originated more than $200 million in loans for affordable units.

 A total of $13 million has been allocated for AHIF for Fiscal Year 2015.
 The fund is comprised of local and federal dollars and is also supported by loan repayments and developer contributions.
 For most projects, every $1 of public funds can leverage $3 in private funds.
 The AHIF is often used in combination with other Affordable Housing Financing Programs.